 I’m sure you heard the phrase “People buy people”.

-We like to invest our money in what makes us feel good about ourselves and what makes us feel like we are part of a certain tribe.
+We like to invest our money in what makes us feel good about ourselves and what makes us feel like we are part of a community.

 Personal brand = Money

 Your story and branding are such essential factors for making money on social media and standing out to clients or brands you wish to work with.

 You want people to trust, recognize, and stay loyal to you.
 You want to make them like you so much that they keep coming back for more.

 Think about brands or content creators that you currently follow and love on social media.

 Why do you buy from them?
 Why do you follow them and feel connected to them?